ajaykumarkk/virussharedump/README.md

   The hashes are updated weekly but you can manually build the hashes db offline yourself as well.

-What you need
+What you need:

     Python 3.x

     urllib module

     sqllite

  How to run: